Loading your recommendations…

 We highly recommend art enthusiasts come to enjoy Third Fridays, a monthly art walk on the third Friday night of each month throughout downtown.
 Peruse the galleries you might have missed earlier, like the beloved 5 Points Gallery that regularly hosts thought-provoking exhibits with art from artists in the community or wander through art in the 21c Museum Hotel with a craft cocktail from Counting House.
 Open free of charge 24 hours a day, the 21c Museum Hotel is North America’s first museum dedicated solely to collecting and exhibiting the art of the 21st century.
 The more than 75,000 square feet of exhibition space invite you to get lost.

 Third Friday also extends to the Golden Belt Art Studios, located one mile away from downtown’s core.
-Golden Belt is a revitalized mixed-use space that offers food and drink options, as well as a home for a collection of fine artists who create, show, and sell their work from studio spaces.
+Golden Belt is a revitalized mixed-use space that offers food and drink options, as well as a home for a collection of fine artists who create, show and sell their work from studio spaces.

 The Bullpen, Durham’s social district, extends from Golden Belt through the heart of downtown and stretches to include Brightleaf, so you can park once and enjoy an alcoholic beverage to-go from a participating business as you take in Third Friday attractions.

-If your trip does not align with a Third Friday, there is plenty of compelling content available to you from the stacked schedules of the Durham Performing Arts Center (DPAC) or the Carolina Theatre of Durham.
+For evening activities, choose from the compelling content available to you from the stacked schedules of the Durham Performing Arts Center (DPAC) or the Carolina Theatre of Durham.
 Each season, the stage at DPAC — one of the highest-ranked performing arts venues in the country — comes alive with spectacular touring Broadway productions.
-In between, book tickets to nationally touring musicians, comedians, and other performing arts shows.
+In between, book tickets to nationally touring musicians, comedians and other performing arts shows.

-The Carolina Theatre showcases Durham’s deep filmmaking roots as the premier venue for the Full Frame Documentary Film Festival, the Nevermore Horror Film Festival, and the OutSouth Queer Film Festival.
+The Carolina Theatre showcases Durham’s deep film making roots as the premier venue for the Full Frame Documentary Film Festival, the Nevermore Horror Film Festival, and the OutSouth Queer Film Festival.
 If your schedule doesn’t happen to align with these annual events, try catching a flick from the Carolina Theatre’s regular Retro Film series or an arthouse film in the theater any day of the week.

-Day 2 - Explore Unique Murals and Instagrammable Spots
+Day 3 - Explore Unique Murals and Instagrammable Spots

 Morning